satori-com/satori-video-sdk-cpp/docs/reference.md

 | `i1`               | `int64_t`| Starting id of frame sequence |
 | `i2`               | `int64_t`| Ending id of frame sequence   |

 Data type for a time-independent identifier for a video frame.
-The framework assigns values sequentially, which lets you refer to a frame or frames without having to use a time code.
+The SDK assigns values sequentially, which lets you refer to a frame or frames without having to use a time code.

 When a `frame_id` value is for a single frame, `i1 == i2`.
 When you want to refer to a sequence of frames in an